MITHaystack/HOPS/doc/reference/source/hops4/libraries/fringe/core_fitting_engine.rst

                                                 | Operator toolbox integration
 =============================================== ====================================================================

 The :hops:`MHO_FringeFitter` class provides the abstract base class interface for all fringe fitters in the HOPS4 framework.
-It defines the core workflow methods that must be implemented by concrete fitter classes: Configure(), Initialize(), Run(), and Finalize().
+It defines the core workflow methods that must be implemented by concrete fitter classes, including Configure(), Initialize(), PreRun(), Run(), PostRun(), IsFinished(), and Finalize().
 The class manages access to various data stores including parameter stores, scan data, and container objects needed for fringe fitting operations.
+Note that although this class is part of the fringe fitting engine, it is implemented in the Containers library (``source/cpp_src/Containers/include/MHO_FringeFitter.hh``).

 :hops:`MHO_BasicFringeFitter`
 -----------------------------